Data Center Terms

 DAS is storage that is directly connected to a server/workstation.
 This direct connection provides fast access to the data; however, storage is only accessible from that server/workstation.
 DAS includes the internally attached local disk drives or any other storage medium attached directly.

-Data protection is a complex of measures which are used to protect data from being erased, damaged or destroyed.
+Data protection is a complex of measures that are used to protect data from being erased, damaged, or destroyed.